openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 ## Alternate Versification Systems

 The BCV parser only supports KJV-style versification.
-You can extend `translations_en.coffee` to add additional ones.
+You can extend `en_translations.coffee` to add additional ones.

 ## Non-English Support

+The `es_` prefix files provide basic and largely untested Spanish support.
+The `eu_es_` files provide support for alternate punctuation: commas rather than colons to separate chapters and verses; periods rather than commas to separate sequences.

-In the `src` folder are three localized files: `grammar_en.pegjs`, `regexps_en.coffee`, and `translations_en.coffee`.
-Using these files as a base, you can add support for non-English languages; just use the appropriate language suffix.
+Using the files in `src` as a base, you can add support for other languages; just use the appropriate language prefix.
 I'm happy to accept pull requests for new languages.

 ## Compatibility

 I've specifically tested the following browsers, but it should work in any modern browser.
 If not, please feel free to open an issue.

 * Internet Explorer 6-9.
+Support for Internet Explorer 6 and 7 is deprecated; PEG.js doesn't officially support these browsers, though all the tests pass.
-* Firefox 8.
+* Firefox 12.
-* Chrome 15 and Node 0.6.1.
+* Chrome 19 and Node 0.6.18.
 * Safari 5 (Windows).

 ## Building

 The BCV Parser uses the following projects (none of them is necessary unless you want to edit the source files):

-* [Coffescript 1.1.2](http://jashkenas.github.com/coffee-script/) for compiling into Javascript.
+* [Coffeescript 1.3.3](http://coffeescript.org/) for compiling into Javascript.
-* [PEG.js 1.6.2](http://pegjs.majda.cz/) for the parsing grammar.
+* [PEG.js 1.7.0](http://pegjs.majda.cz/) for the parsing grammar.
 * [Jasmine 1.1.0](http://pivotal.github.com/jasmine/) for the testing framework.
 * [Closure](http://code.google.com/closure/) for minifying.

-The grammar file is wrapped into the `bcv_parser_en.js` file.
+The language's grammar file is wrapped into the relevant `*_bcv_parser.js` file.
 The `space` rule is changed to use the `\s` character class instead of enumerating different space characters.
 The current version of PEG.js doesn't support the `\s` character class, so we post-process the output to include it.

 ## Purpose

 This is the fourth complete Bible reference parser that I've written.
 It's how I try out new programming languages: the first one was in PHP (2002), which saw production usage on a Bible search website from 2002-2011; the second in Perl (2007), which saw production usage on a Bible-related site starting in 2007; and the third in Ruby (2009), which never saw production usage because it was way too slow.
 This Coffeescript parser (at least on V8) is faster than the Perl one and 100 times faster than the Ruby one.

 I chose Coffeescript out of curiosity--does it make Javascript that much more pleasant to work with?
 From a programming perspective, the easy loops and array comprehensions alone practically justify its use.
 From a readability perspective, the code is easier to follow (and come back to months later) than the equivalent Javascript--the tests, in particular, are much easier to follow without all the Javascript punctuation.

+## Changelog

+May 16, 2012.
+Added basic Spanish support.
+Fixed multiple capital-letter sequences.
+Upgraded PEG.js and Coffeescript to the latest versions.

+November 18, 2011.
+First commit.